Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/4-data-preparation-collation-and-backing-slides.md

 ---
-title: Execution Sharding in Polkadot
-description: Details the Collation, Backing, Approval-Voting, and Disputes systems and how they work together to provide secure execution sharding in Polkadot.
+title: Data Preparation, Collation, and Backing
+description: Details about collation and backing phases in the parachains protocol.
 duration: 45 minutes
+owner: Maciej Zyszkiewicz
 ---

 # Execution Sharding in Polkadot